What's Okroshka Soup?

 What Meats Can You Use For Okroshka?

-This Okroshka recipe uses diced ham.
+This Okroshka recipe uses diced ham from jam steaks.
 However Doktorskaya Kolbassa is often used, a Russian style of Bologna sausage.
 I personally make this with Smoked Chicken as my other favorite version of Okroshka.
 You could even use tongue, beef or sausages.

 Cold Slavic Soup Recipes